internetofwater/Glossary/Vocabularies/ReadME.md

 Within the ‘Cleaning Text’ subsection, create any text cleaning python scripts if needed / wanted.

-Within ‘Exporting Text to xlsx file; subsection, change xlsx file name to be specific to that glossary and state agency (e.g. ‘UDWR Glossary.xlsx’, etc).
+Within ‘Exporting Text to xlsx file' subsection, change xlsx file name to be specific to that glossary and state agency (e.g. ‘UDWR Glossary.xlsx’, etc).

 Run code.